 Suddenly and divinely, the name of someone he could call popped into his head.
 He remembered the social worker at the Our Lady of Guadalupe Center telling him to reach out if he ever needed help, no matter what the situation was.
 Desperate, he searched through his phone, found the number and called hoping that someone could do something for him.

 When the social worker answered his call, they immediately started to talk through things.
 Acedro mentioned that he wanted to hurt himself, and the social worker kept him calm and on the phone.
 After discovering where Acedro was, the information was relayed to the Center Director who called the police and directed them to Acedro’s location.
 After the officer arrived and the social worker helped translate for Acedro, he was taken to a local hospital and given the care that he needed.
-When he was released, he worked with the social worker to figure out what steps needed to be taken to make sure this didn’t happen again.
+When he was released, he was referred to a mental healthcare provider to figure out what steps needed to be taken to make sure this didn’t happen again.

 Acedro’s job recently reopened, but with limited hours and staffing.
-He’s only working part-time but is still receiving assistance from the Our Lady of Guadalupe Center to make ends meet.
-He still meets with his counselor regularly and has learned various coping mechanisms to deal with his depression.
+He’s only working part-time so he is still receiving assistance from the Our Lady of Guadalupe Center to make ends meet.